neoforged/.github/primers/1.21.6/index.md

         - `chunkBufferLayers` is removed
 - `net.minecraft.client.renderer.chunk`
     - `ChunkSectionLayer` - An enum that defines how an individual chunk layer (e.g., solid blocks, translucent blocks) is rendered.
+    - `ChunkSectionLayerGroup` - An enum that groups the layers for rendering.
+    - `ChunkSectionsToRender` - A record that contains the draws of a given chunk, allowing them to be rendered per layer group.
     - `RenderChunk` -> `SectionCopy`
     - `RenderChunkRegion` -> `RenderSectionRegion`
     - `RenderRegionCache#createRegion` now takes in a `long` instead of a `SectionPos`